Cathedrals and Abbeys

 I’ve been fascinated by Brunelleschi’s dome since the first time I saw it emerging above the surrounding buildings as I walked along the via dei Servi.

 The history of its design and architecture defines Florence for me.
-My sister wanted to see the interior of the Duomo and the Baptistry since I first brought her to Florence in 2010.
-I wrote in my journal that ‘the Duomo stunned and amazed Sue.’
-I’ve always been content gazing at the beautiful exterior; the green and pink and cream marble, the ornate carvings and statues.
+For a number of years I was content gazing at the beautiful exterior; the green and pink and cream marble, the ornate carvings and statues.
 I think that’s part of the reason I love the Museo dell’Opera del Duomo since the original doors and statues are kept there.

 Given the difficulty of photographing both the exterior and interior, I’ve included a video from the Il Museo del’Opera del Duomo site which I think is incredible.